imjohnbo/imjohnbo/README.md

 ## 🙋‍♂️ About me

 Hi!
-I'm John Bohannon, a Senior Software Engineer at GitHub.
+I'm John Bohannon, a Senior Software Engineering Manager at GitHub.
 I've been tinkering with computers since reading [Code](https://www.amazon.com/Code-Language-Computer-Hardware-Software/dp/0735611319): mostly embedded devices, APIs, and the web.

 For fun, I explore my city, travel with family, read, and play instruments 🤓 🏃‍♂️ 📚 🎸 🐻.